 A day in the life of an international trade officer

-- A Day at the Regional Office - Toronto
+- A Day at the Regional Office in Toronto

-- Canadian Trade Commissioner Service Post Support Unit - Headquarters, Ottawa
+- A Day in the Canadian Trade Commissioner Service Post Support Unit, Headquarters, Ottawa and Gatineau

-- Investor Services Division, Invest in Canada Bureau - Headquarters, Ottawa
+- A Day in the Investor Services Division, Invest in Canada Bureau, Headquarters, Ottawa and Gatineau

 I started my day at 8:30 a.m. with a meeting with the editors of Bloomberg Businessweek to review plans for an article on Canada as a premier business destination in the next edition.
 With over 75,000 subscribers, this magazine is an ideal vehicle for promoting Canada's investment climate and innovative spirit.

 In the evening I attended a reception at Tiffany's & Co.
 The company’s chairman has accepted our invitation to travel to Ottawa and Toronto at the end of the month.
-This event is an opportunity to discuss informally their program and objectives, and to review their interest in the Canadian market.
+This event is an opportunity to discuss informally their program and objectives, and to encourage their interest in the Canadian market.
+I also took the opportunity to speak to another guest whom I have heard may be interested in working with a Canadian lawyer, and I pass along the name of one of the people I met earlier at lunch.

 I am the Senior Trade Commissioner working at the Canadian Consulate General in Ho Chi Minh City, where I am one of seven Canada-based officers on staff.
 As this is a small mission, we are all expected to pitch in and assist in all areas of the mission's day-to-day operations.